rajattsodhi/FrontEndAssignment/README.md

 ### Proximity

 As each menu item is related to the other menu items they are grouped close together.
+Further visual guidence is given with the current house style of the website, the white and gray background switching allows noticable differences between sections.

 ### Alignment

 Each menu item is aligned near each other.
-As the weather is a separate element but still part of the header it is positioned to the right allowing to distinguish the two elements (menu and widget).
+The weather widget is a separate element but still part of the header, it is positioned to the right allowing to distinguish the two elements (menu and widget).
+Within the about section of the website, all icons and their meter bars are perfectly alligned to give a professional feel.
+In the portfolio section all the images are of the same size in order to allow correct alignment.

 ### Repetition